Alpha59/dotfiles/crTemplate.md

 ## Description

-### What does this change do?
-`How does it accomplish the "Why" Above?
-Any Side effects?`
+[//]:# (Describe the goal of this task and how does this change accomplish the goal)

-### Test Plan/Test Cases Executed
+## Test Plan/Test Cases Executed
-`List any manual tests performed, or how it will be tested in prod :)`
+[//]:# (A passing build and unit tests is not sufficient)

+Some recommended actions:
+- Run a local bb server and test API/UI with valid inputs
+- Override beta host with changes and test with coral explorer
+- Deploy changes to personal/beta stack and test in AWS console

+## Test Results
+[//]:# (Paste screenshots, response outputs or anything else that shows your change works)

+**Make sure you read and respond to ALL comments before merging**